Cod-e-Codes/test-repo/README.md

 ```

 > [!NOTE]
-> The server now requires a config file.
-Command-line flags are deprecated and will be removed in a future release.
+> Environment variables take precedence over .env files, which take precedence over JSON config files.
+The `--config-dir` flag can be used to specify a custom configuration directory.

-### 5. Run the server (port 9090, WebSocket)
+### 5. Run the server (port 8080, WebSocket)
 Using the prebuilt binary:
 ```sh
 ./marchat-server